Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Introduction

 \subsection{Invariant distributions and the main results when saddle loops exist}

-The main goal of this article is to go beyond the case of a minimal flow on the whole surface $M$ and beyond the case of the function $f$ belonging to weighted Sobolev spaces.
-We deal with locally Hamiltonian flows restricted to any minimal component $M'\subset M$ and $f:M\to\R$ is any smooth function.
-The main novelty of the proposed approach is that it is used to study the regularity of the solution $u$ when the flow has saddle loops, which has not been systematically studied before.
-The study of locally Hamiltonian flows in such a context gives rise to new invariant distributions, which, unlike Forni's distributions, are local in nature.
+The main goal of this article is to go beyond the case of a minimal flow on the whole surface $M$, {as well as beyond the case where the function $f$ belongs to weighted Sobolev spaces.} We deal with locally Hamiltonian flows restricted to any minimal component $M'\subset M$, where $f:M\to\R$ is any smooth function.
+The main novelty of the proposed approach is its applicability to studying the regularity of the solution $u$ when the flow has saddle loops, a setting that has not been systematically investigated before.
+The study of locally Hamiltonian flows in such a context gives rise to new invariant distributions, which, unlike Forni's {invariant} distributions, are local in nature.
 Two families of such local functionals $ \mathfrak{C}^k_{\sigma,l}$ and $ \mathfrak{d}^k_{\sigma,j}$ were introduced by the authors in \cite{Fr-Ki2}.
-As it was shown in \cite{Fr-Ki2} both families play an important role in understanding the regularity of solution for cohomological equation if $f$ is any smooth function.
+As shown in \cite{Fr-Ki2}, both families play an essential role in understanding the regularity of {solutions} to {the} cohomological equation if $f$ is any smooth function.